- Funding opportunities

 - Recording the rotational speed of the Earth

 - Special activities of the International Bureau

 An intergovernmental agreement on scientific and technological cooperation (STC) has been in place with New Zealand since 1977.
-Federal Minister Schavan signed an agreement with the New Zealand Minister for Research, Science and Technology, Steve Maharey, in Berlin at the end of February 2007.
-“We want to strengthen the science and research cooperation with joint projects,” Schavan said.
-Minister Maharey also emphasized the importance of the agreement: “The scientific cooperation is one of the most important future areas for our partnership, which we want to expand further.”
+In 2007, the then Federal Minister Annette Schavan signed an agreement with her New Zealand counterpart Steve Maharey.
+'We want to strengthen the science and research cooperation with joint projects', Schavan said.
+Minister Maharey also emphasized the importance of the agreement: 'The Scientific cooperation is one of the most important future areas for our partnership, which we want to expand further.'